Financial-Times/ft-poller/README.md

                                     |
                                     +---> Web service 3 --> Data

-Once the data has been retrieved the response makes it's way back through the various layers to the client.
+Once the data has been retrieved the response makes its way back through the various layers to the client.

 This causes two problems.